forestryio/forestry.io/hugo/content/careers/developer-evangelist-1.md

 * Experience in Web development, including:
   * Legacy CMSs (sorry) such as WordPress, Drupal, etc
   * JAMstack:
-    * Site generators such as Gatsby, Hugo, etc.
+    * Site generators such as Gatsby, Hugo, etc
-  * Git.
+  * Git
 * Understanding of and experience with design systems

 ***